ense-375-Lab-2025/ENSE-375-Lab/Lab-1/JUnit1.md

 ## Introduction

+## ✅ What is a Unit Test?

+Unit - A single, identifiable, piece of logic. i.e., a method, set of methods or a class.

+Unit Test - A test to validate a unit is working correctly.

+- A unit test corresponds to a single scenario for a single piece of logic.

+- For each unit there are typically many unit tests.

+You may contrast this approach with testing a system end-to-end, e.g. including external modules and components like databases.
+This is called integration testing, and is not what we will be focusing on in this lab.

+A unit test should be fast and repeatable.
+A complete set of unit tests should be easy to run, complete and up-to-date.
+Together these will give you courage to refactor bad code into good code without fear of breaking functionality.

 # 🧪 What is JUnit?

 **JUnit** is a **popular open-source testing framework** for the Java programming language.
 It is widely used for writing and running **automated unit tests**, which help ensure that individual parts of a program (called *units*) work as intended.